 In this day and age, having good photos for your business puts you ahead in the game.
 Good images are attracting, they tell the story, and they draw people in to want to learn more about what you are doing and why.
 But what if you’re not a photographer?
 Or don’t have an amazing camara?
 Can you still take great pictures that get more people interested in what you are doing?
 Absolutely!
 About half of the images on my feed were just snapped using my iPhone because that was all I had on me in that moment.

 I’m going to share my best and simplest tips to taking great photographs below– regardless of what level of ability or camara you have.
-Yes, I happen to be a photographer by trade.
-Before we bought the farm, I used to shoot weddings with my own photography company.
-However, now I channel that artistic passion into our life and business and enjoy it even more!
+Yes, I began as a photographer by trade (before the farm I shot weddings with my own photography company) but now I’ve chosen to channel that passion into our life and business– and enjoy it even more!

-A word of advice to all you businesses out there:
+A word of advice to all you small businesses out there:

 TAKE MORE PICTURES THAN YOU THINK YOU NEED.